In machinery manufacturing and milling industries there is a saying that if you have a hammer mill, you have a business.

-Drotsky says: “If you have a Drotsky hammer mill, you are guaranteed a successful business”
+Drotsky says: “If you have a Drotsky hammer mill, you are guaranteed a successful business.”

 How does a Drotsky hammer mill work?

-Material is fed into the milling chamber via a gravity feed hopper having an adjustable slide to control the feed material.
+Material is fed into the milling chamber via a gravity feed hopper with an adjustable slide to control the feed material.
 In the milling chamber the material is struck by hammers (rectangular pieces of hardened steel) attached to rotor arms that are attached to a shaft.
 This rotor rotates at a high speed inside the milling chamber and the material is crushed by repeated hammer impacts.

 Advantages of a hammer mill

-For the small farmer or any other user wishing to add value to his operation, the small hammer mill presents a cost effective, sensible and practical option.
+For the small farmer or any other user wishing to add value to their operation, the small hammer mill presents a cost effective, sensible and practical option.
 The benefits are low capital and low running costs, minimal maintenance, faster milling times and more hygienic milling conditions.

 The user can immediately start earning an income with the hammer mill.
-Where an organisation or group uses it, it will have an immediate effect on the quality and speed with which the milled product can be delivered.
+Where an organization or group uses it, it will have an immediate effect on the quality and speed with which the milled product can be delivered.

 These Drotsky machines are designed and built in Africa for African conditions.
 For a small investment, a big return can be obtained in terms of monetary advantages if these machines are used as income producing assets, or in the improvement of quality if supplied to groups or communities who use milling machinery for their daily food needs.